 - ¾ c All-purpose flour or Cake flour, 100g/180ml

 - Preheat: Preheat oven at 180C/356F.

-- Wet ingredients: Put A ingredients in a bowl and mix.
+- Wet ingredients: Put wet ingredients in a bowl and mix.

-- Dry ingredients: Add B ingredients, mix to make the cookie dough.
+- Dry ingredients: Add dry ingredients and mix to make the cookie dough.

 - Cut out: Roll out the dough and cut out with a cookie cutter.

 - Bake: Place a silicone mat on a baking tray, place cookies side by side, and bake for 15 minutes at 180C/356F.

 - Equipment: Silicone baking mat, a cookie-cutter (3.5cm/1.4 inch)

 - Storage: Transfer to a container and store at room temperature for one week.

 - Substitute: You can substitute soy milk with your favorite milk, such as almond milk or oat milk.